mjbassil/saucedemo-e2e-tests/README.md

 - Log in without a username and password
 - Invalid username/password

-I used a scenario outline to run the same scenario mutliple times with different users (standard_user, problem_user, etc.)
+I used a scenario outline to run the same scenario multiple times with different users (standard_user, problem_user, etc.)
-A verification of the error message box is done at the end of all the negative log in test cases.
+A verification of the error message box is done at the end of all the negative log ins test cases.

 ### Add item to a cart
 The three scenarios in `add-to-cart.feature` are :